 Yeti, a company that makes premium coolers and outdoor accessories, is one of the best examples of soft-sell marketing.
 They’ve created many compelling videos, including the Hungry Life series.
 This video shows Chef Eduardo Garcia traveling the rugged region of Yellowstone National Park where he forages for food and cooks meals in nature.
 We watch him pick plants, fish, and cook in an oven he builds on the spot.
 Yeti coolers are on hand but never mentioned.
 Viewers are treated to the beautiful landscape and left to imagine what it would be like to follow in Garcia’s footsteps.
 Yeti is promoting a lifestyle here rather than products.

-Try, also sponsored by B&W, is an emotionally gripping short film about a barrel racer who suffers a serious accident and struggles to recover and resume her passion.
-The theme is found in many compelling movies as the drive to overcome challenges has universal appeal.
-Kim, the heroine of this story, literally gets back on the horse after a life-threatening injury.
-Trailer hitches are seen in the background but there’s no need to explicitly discuss them.
-As with Sixty-Three Dog Night, this film is about people and nature, and our shared respect for the underdog.
-A heartwarming story about the power of the human spirit in a stunning Western setting gets the message across more effectively than advertising.
+Try is an in-the-moment, emotionally gripping short film about a barrel racer who suffers a serious accident and struggles to recover and resume her passion.
+The come-from-behind theme is found in many compelling movies because the drive to overcome challenges has universal appeal.
+Kim, the heroine of this story, (spoiler alert) literally gets back on the horse after a life-threatening injury.
+Trailer hitches are seen in the background but there’s no need to explicitly discuss them as they’re an organic part of the story line.
+As with Sixty-Three Dog Night, also from B&W, this film is about people, nature, and our shared respect for the underdog.
+A heartwarming story about the power of the human spirit in a stunning Western setting gets the message across far more effectively than advertising.

 While the three above videos feature nature, Nike’s video is set in a fast-paced urban environment.
 Young Londoners are shown running around the city and playing their favorite sports with an upbeat soundtrack in the background.
 As with many Nike ads, the branding is subtle while the focus is on the action.
 The video is a playful competition among athletes, school kids, and ordinary people who try to outdo each other with the difficulty of their training.
 Nike succeeds in portraying an active, goal-oriented lifestyle without having to overtly promote its products.